OHI-Science/ohimanual/3_conduct_manual/install_tbx.md

-# Installing the Toolbox
+# Setting up Github and RStudio

 In this section, you will learn how to successfully set up your _tailored_ toolbox by following these step-by-step instructions:

 1. Create your online _Github_ account and set up _git_ on your local computer
 2. Install _R_ and _RStudio_ on your local computer
 3. Clone your tailored repository from Github to your local computer via RStudio
 4. Install `ohi-core` package

 Let's get started!